aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Sets bit depth to apply only when saving pages to the [ColorDepth](../../com.aspose.cells/colordepth).
-Tiff format.
+Sets bit depth to apply only when saving pages to the `Tiff` format.
+See [ColorDepth](../../com.aspose.cells/colordepth).
 Has effect only when saving to TIFF.
 If TiffCompression is set to CCITT3, CCITT4, this will not take effect, the bit depth of the generated tiff image will be always 1.

 **Parameters:**
 | Parameter | Type | Description |